Cisco Wireless concepts

 Cisco WLC 2504 initial setup

 Connect to the WLC 2504 using the web browser of the management laptop using http://192.168.1.254 and configure the admin username and password.
 The admin credentials will be login: admin, password : P@ssw0rd in this tutorial.
+Make sure to connect using HTTP (unsecure), not HTTPS, for this first connection.

 The second step is to configure time, location, and management IP address of the WLC before creating the first protected Wireless network.
 Please note that the Guest Network function is not supported in Packet Tracer 7.1.